getsentry/examples/python/celery/README.md

 ## Contributing

-Looking to get started contributing to Sentry?
+Sentry is open source!
+Want to get started contributing to Sentry?
 Our [internal documentation](https://docs.sentry.io/internal/) has you covered.

 ## Anything Else?